JonathanDZ/TF-FaSNet/README.md

     - `H`: Number of hidden units in BLSTM
     - `L`: Number of heads in self-attention

-With this configuration, we achieve an average 15.5 dB SI-SNR improvement on the simulated 6-mic circular-array dataset with a model size of 2.5M.
+With these configurations, we achieve an average 15.5 dB SI-SNR improvement on the simulated 6-mic circular-array dataset with a model size of 2.5M.